Generalised Killing Spinors on Three-Dimensional Lie Groups

 In this case, every invariant spinor $\psi \in \Sigma$ is a generalised Killing spinor with endomorphism $A$.
 In particular, every $\psi \in \Sigma$ is an eigenspinor of the Dirac operator with eigenvalue

-The endomorphism $A$ has further geometric significance: \begin{thmm} Let $G$ be a $3$-dimensional Lie group equipped with an orientation and a left-invariant metric $g$ carrying a non-trivial invariant generalised Killing spinor with endomorphism $A$.
+The endomorphism $A$ commutes with the Ricci endomorphism, as shown in the following: \begin{thmm} Let $G$ be a connected three-dimensional Lie group equipped with an orientation and a left-invariant metric $g$ carrying a non-trivial invariant generalised Killing spinor with endomorphism $A$.
 Then, $A$ commutes with the Ricci endomorphism of $g$. \end{thmm} \begin{proof} Let $\psi$ be such a spinor, and let $\Ric$ be the Ricci endomorphism of $g$.
-As, by hpothesis, $A$ is symmetric, using the well-known expression
+As, by hypothesis, $A$ is symmetric, using the well-known expression

 and the explicit expression of $A$ in \eqref{eq:explicit_A}, one obtains the matrix of $\Ric$ in the basis $(e_1,e_2,e_3)$: